Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 44. Jjambbong (짬뽕)

 It takes one bite of Jjamppong to realize what one has missed in life.
 Jjamppong is a spicy, brothy noodle dish with a seafood or pork base.
-The main flavoring is Gochugaru, which adds a lot of heat.
+The primary flavoring is Gochugaru, which adds significant heat.

-Other common dish additions include julienned vegetables, squid, clams, and mussels.
-This dish originated in China but has since been adapted to the likening of the Korean palate.
-It incorporates ingredients with a spicy and smokey flavor.
+Other common additions to the dish include julienned vegetables, squid, clams, and mussels.
+This dish originated in China but has since been adapted to suit the Korean palate.
+It incorporates ingredients with spicy, smoky flavor.

-The dish’s highlight is the blend of spice from the chili powder and the slight sweetness from the sliced onions.
+The dish’s highlight is the blend of chili powder’s heat and the slight sweetness of the sliced onions.
 Jjamppong is ideal for rejuvenating one’s senses on rainy and windy days.

 45. Gimbap (김밥)